 During the 2007 Session of the Maryland General Assembly, legislation was introduced and passed into law that could result in significant adjustments to SRDP’s framework.
 Passage of House Bill 1189 (enacted as Chapter 268, Acts 2007), resulted in the word “Demonstration” being removed from the program’s official name.
 As of October 1, 2007, the official name of the program became Maryland Senior Rides Program.

-The Maryland Senior Rides Program (SRP) will fund projects for Fiscal Year 2027.
+The Maryland Senior Rides Program (SRP) is currently seeking applications for projects for Fiscal Year 2027.
 Grants are awarded to qualified applicants based on the guidelines that are outlined in this application package.

 SRP Webinar